Custom 3D printable pony models. Because the world needs more 3D printed ponies.

-For those buying painted commissions, I will always try my best to match colors as close to your character as I can.
-However, keep in mind that colors look different on different types of computer monitors.
+I will always try my best to match colors as close as I can.
+However, keep in mind that colors look different on different types of computer monitors and on different cameras.

 During the planning and designing stages I might ask you more questions about which options you would prefer.
 Once I finish designing, I will show you what I made and you can request changes.
 I only accept reasonable, minor changes which must be based on the current state of the product.
 I will not accept if you request me to start over.
 To help get the model you have in mind, please be as detailed as possible when requesting your commission.

-I do not accept any changes to the 3D model after I have started printing your figurine.
+I do not accept changes to the 3D model after I have started 3D printing your figurine.

-I do not accept any changes to the project after I have started painting your figurine.
+I do not accept any changes after I have started painting your figurine.

 Besides the physical figurine, you will receive a copy of the .blend file where I designed the model and all the .stl files needed for printing it.
-These files will also be published on Thingiverse.
+These files will also become publicly available.
 The files remain my intelectual property and are distributed under the CC BY 4.0 license.
-This means that you can use these files for anything you want, as long as you give me appropriate credit and you do not put additional restrictions on my work or its derivatives.
+This means that you (or anyone else) can use these files for anything you want, as long as you give me appropriate credit and you do not put additional restrictions on my work or its derivatives.